tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ```

 The expectation is the user will get this information from a trusted source
-like a validator, https://cosmos.network or other.
+like a validator, a friend, or a secure website.
 A more user friendly
-solution with trust tradeoff is that we establish an https based protocol with
+solution with trust tradeoffs is that we establish an https based protocol with
 a default end point that populates this information.
 Also an on-chain registry
 of roots-of-trust (e.g. on the Cosmos Hub) seems likely in the future.

 ### Linear Verification

-The linear verification of the light client requires downloading all headers
+The linear verification algorithm requires downloading all headers
 between the `TrustHeight` and the `LatestHeight`.
 The lite client downloads the
 full header for the provided `TrustHeight` and then proceeds to download `N+1`
 headers and applies the [Tendermint validation